 Nose

-The nose has two nostrils through which it draws air.
-It’s the snake’s primary method of detecting smells, but not the only one.
+A snake’s nose has two nostrils through which it draws air.
+It’s the primary method of detecting smells, but not the only one.

 Tongue

-You already know that snakes have a forked tongue and like to flick it fast and repeatedly.
-Is that a reptilian challenge, where they’re ready to take us on, dukes up!
-Nope.
-In reality—get this—they’re tasting us!
+You already know snakes have a forked tongue and like to flick it furiously and repeatedly.
+It seems like a reptilian challenge, where they’re ready to take us on, dukes up!
+But, no. In reality—now, get this—they’re tasting us!

 Yes, that “threatening” tongue is simply collecting samples of chemical molecules in the surrounding air for delivery to the vomeronasal organ, or “Jacobson’s Organ,” located on the roof of the mouth, where a human’s soft palate would be.
 (Humans have this organ, too, located in the nasal cavity above the roof of the mouth.)